 Child Protective Services and State Intervention into Families Facing Adversity

 My primary line of research focuses on Child Protective Services (CPS).
-In a book project and articles in progress, I examine CPS as a state response to families facing adversity, analyzing the workings and implications of a system that can offer therapeutic support to families but that also wields coercive power.
+I examine CPS as a state response to families facing adversity, analyzing the workings and implications of a system that can offer therapeutic support to families but that also wields coercive power.
 This research draws on interviews and ethnographic fieldwork with agency social workers, mandated reporters of child maltreatment, and mothers subject to CPS investigations in Connecticut as well as on fieldwork with low-income mothers in Rhode Island.
 Most recently, I analyzed the wide reach of CPS intervention and its implications for families in the American Sociological Review, summarized in a brief for the Council on Contemporary Families.
 Previous work, published in Social Forces, showed how CPS concerns inform how low-income mothers mobilize institutional resources for their families.

 I also study the spatial patterning of CPS contact, using child welfare system administrative data from Connecticut.
 In an article recently published in Child Abuse & Neglect, I estimate the prevalence of CPS reports during early childhood and of substantiated CPS reports during childhood, for children living in neighborhoods with different poverty rates and racial compositions.
 In a study forthcoming in Housing Policy Debate, Lindsey Bullinger and I analyze the relationship between evictions and neighborhood CPS reports.